 MILLER: Yes, we did.
 We worked with Gorbachev's people, closely, to prepare these meetings.
 We prepared for board meetings by going into the Kremlin to work out the agenda.
-We discussed when Gorbachev would be available and when it would be convenient to have meetings and they wanted to be the host.
+We discussed when Gorbachev would be available and when it would be useful, timely and convenient to have meetings and they wanted to be the host.
 The Kremlin was the host.
-In some ways, this was a strange group - can you imagine Father Hesburgh and Robert McNamara and Metropolitan Pitirim meeting together in the Kremlin?
+In some ways, this was a strange group -- can you imagine Father Hesburgh and Robert McNamara and Metropolitan Pitirim meeting together in the Kremlin?
 The president of Greenpeace, David McTaggart, was there, and a number of the world's leading environmental scientists.
-It was an extraordinary, absolutely extraordinary, time.
-Gorbachev's relationship with Sakharov was instrumental in this, because he looked on Sakharov as a moral weathervane for his own activities.
-He took Sakharov very seriously, wanted the approval and acceptance of Sakharov.
-Sakharov, being the rigorous person he was, would only give credit when he thought it was merited, and he was very quick to criticize Gorbachev openly when he was on the wrong path in Sakharov's mind.
+It was an extraordinary, absolutely extraordinary, and inspiring time.
+Gorbachev's relationship with Sakharov was instrumental in fostering this kind of interaction because he looked on Sakharov sa a moral weathervane giving direction for his own activities.
+He took Sakharov, being the rigorous person he was, would only give credit when he thought it was merited, and he was very quick to criticize Gorbachev openly when Gorbachev was on the wrong path in Sakharov's mind.

-Right after this meeting, the Interregional Group was formed.
+At the same time as this meeting, the Interregional Group was being formed in the Supreme Soviet.
 The Interregional Group was the major political force created during perestroika outside of the Communist Party structure.
-Many who were in the International Group were Communists who had burned their cards, or had left the party, formally or informally.
-They formed a new party made up of a group of political leaders from the various parts of the Soviet Union; Ukraine and the Baltics, the 'stans, agreeing in large measure on principles of perestroika, glasnost and democratization.
-So they picked up Gorbachev's slogans, and they became the slogans for the Interregional Group, which was really a party of reform democrats.
+Many who were in the Interregional Group were leading members of the Communists who had burned their cards, or had left the party, formally or informally.
+They formed a new party made up of a group of political leaders from the various parts of the Soviet Union; Ukraine, Belarus, and the Baltics, the "Stans," agreeing in large measure on principles of perestroika, glasnost and democratization.
+So they picked up Gorbachev's slogans, and these goals became the slogans for the Interregional Group, which became in essence, a party of reform on democratic principles.
 This group included Yeltsin.
-Yeltsin was mayor of Moscow at the time and a curious protégé of Sakharov's.
+Yeltsin was mayor of Moscow at the time and a serious protégé of Sakharov's.
 Yeltsin admired Sakharov enormously.
-They had nothing in common whatsoever, except the respect that Yeltsin gave to Sakharov.
-Sakharov admired Yeltsin's straightforward intention to destroy the Communist Party, which absolutely troubled Gorbachev.
+They had almost nothing in common whatsoever, except the respect that Yeltsin gave to Sakharov.
+Sakharov admired Yeltsin's straightforward intention to destroy the Communist Party, and break up the Soviet Union, which deeply troubled Gorbachev.

-The Interregional Group was composed of the younger Komsomol (young Communists) people, people who would have been Soviet politicians in the old order, but were now the leaders to the successors to the Soviet state.
-They knew they could become the dominant force in the last two Supreme Soviets of the Soviet Union, the legislatures of the Soviet Union.
-This new party, the interregional group, was the great impetus leading to the end of the Soviet Union.
-They were the great support for Gorbachev's program of reform and ironically reform led to the end of the entity that Gorbachev led and believed in.
+The Interregional Group was composed of many bright, ambitious younger Komsomol (young Communists) people, people who would have risen to be leading Soviet politicians in the old order, but were now the leadership group of the successors to the Soviet state.
+They knew they could become, and were in fact, the dominant political force in the last two Supreme Soviets of the Soviet Union, the legislatures of the Soviet Union.
+This new party, the Interregional Group, was the great impetus leading to the end of the Soviet Union.
+They were the greatest source of support for Gorbachev's program of reform and ironically it was this reform that led to the end of the entity that Gorbachev led and believed in.